cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Kubernetes events

 Record major events as expected by the Kubernetes API, such as creating resources, removing nodes, upgrading, and so on.
-Events can be displayed throught the `kubectl describe` and `kubectl get events` command.
+Events can be displayed through the `kubectl describe` and `kubectl get events` command.

 ## Level 5 - Auto Pilot